Discover the qualifications you'll need and see what funding is available to you as you embark on your teaching career in Northern Ireland

-To teach in a Catholic primary school or nursery, you'll need to earn a Certificate in Religious Education - in Northern Ireland, you can obtain this from St Mary's College of Education or the University of Ulster.
-It's also offered at a number of centres across England, Scotland and Wales.
+To teach in a Catholic primary school or nursery, you'll need to earn a Certificate in Religious Education.
+In Northern Ireland, you can obtain this from St Mary's University or Ulster University.
+It's also offered at several centres across England, Scotland and Wales.

 Where can I get a teaching qualification from?

-You can train to become a teacher at one of five institutions in Northern Ireland.
+You can train to become a teacher at one of four institutions in Northern Ireland.
 These are:

 - Stranmillis University College

-While PGCE courses are offered by all of these institutions, you'll find BEd programmes at Saint Mary's University College and Stranmillis University College.
+While PGCE courses are offered by all of these institutions, you'll find BEd programmes at St Mary's University College and Stranmillis University College.